-This bill would authorize Clarke County to impose a transient occupancy tax at a rate above two percent but not to exceed five percent.
+This bill would authorize Spotsylvania County to impose an additional transient occupancy tax at a rate not to exceed four percent, for a total maximum rate of nine percent.

 If enacted during the 2020 Regular Session of the General Assembly, this bill would become effective July 1, 2020.